spanarin/iphone-toggle/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-P.S.
+## 🙏 Credits to Ben Awad (@benawad)

 Thanks to Ben Awad (@benawad) I've used nice and fun emodji commit messages.
 And tagged him as he askes in his video on getting Open-Source fame.